 Concierge Services Will Be Provided by a Combination of Smart Home, Car, and Phone Bosch showed a vision of the future in which a consumer’s smart home, smart vehicle and smartphone will act in concert to provide services.
 An early version of this technology was demonstrated at CES last year, in the form of a Ford car driver being able to send a message to his or her Amazon Alexa intelligent agent at home, instructing the device to turn on the lights as the driver arrived at home.
 The Ford driver could also tell Alexa to instruct his or her car to warm up before driving, although for people having problems with dui issues, they can Check This Out to find the right lawyers for this.
 In the near future, smart handoffs between the three networks will enable users to operate home appliances, schedule appointments and stay connected whether inside or outside their vehicle.

 Fully Autonomous Car Technology Is Improving There were numerous announcements and demonstrations of driverless car technology at CES, including an all-in-one module offered by ZF that uses a chipset from Nvidia.
 One researcher from Toyota gave a highly academic presentation that outlined the SAE International standards for autonomous cars, pointing out that levels 2–4 enable a vehicle to operate autonomously under various controlled situations.
 However, the presenter noted that it is possible that the driver would have to take over if the car could not make sense of its environment.
-Cars meeting the level 4 requirement are expected to be out by 2020 and, ultimately, they could reduce human error, leading to a reduction in injuries and fatalities.
+Cars meeting the level 4 requirement are expected to be out by 2020 and, ultimately, they could reduce human error, leading to a reduction in injuries and fatalities, since if this happen the use of legal resources become necessary, but you can check it out here to find this legal help online.

 TVs Keep Getting Thinner and Better Building on the advent of flat-panel TVs with 4K resolution, TVs keep getting better and better, and they now feature high dynamic range (HDR)—meaning a greater difference between bright and dark elements—and quantum dot technology (which modulates the brightness of the backlight), both of which improve picture quality.
 TVs and monitors featuring 8K resolution were also on display, and Hisense showed a TV in which the picture was generated by lasers, which offer a color gamut with a larger number of colors than offered by traditional LCD TVs.
 TVs from LG featured Dolby Atmos 3D surround sound, and Hisense commented that it was close to receiving THX certification on its sound systems.